 8 Castles to visit in Switzerland with kids

 We love visiting castles!
 We have been to many castles in the Dordogne and Loire Valley in France and we have celebrated our wedding in a castle in the Netherlands.
 But what are the best castles to visit in Switzerland with kids?
 Here is a list of recommended Swiss castles compiled with the help of Swiss-based bloggers!
-In this article you will read on famous castles like Chillon, less known castles, nearby activities, and about an exhibition on Swiss Food in one of the castle’s museums!
+In this article you will read on famous castles like Chillon, less known castles, and nearby activities!

 Château de Chillon, Montreux